Purpose of the Court

 Formal probates, determinations of heirs, contested cases and trust matters cannot be heard by the Probate Court, but instead must be filed in the District Court.

 The docket fee to file for informal probate in the Probate Court is $30.00.
-The Probate Forms Packet cost is $5.00.
-Files copied by the Court cost $0.25 per page.
+The cost of a Probate Forms Packet is $5.00.
+The cost per certified copy of Letters of Administration or Letters of Testamentary is $1.50.

 Judge Lansford does not perform marriage ceremonies.